SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 - **Highlight Key Points:** Focus on decisions made, goals achieved, and major discussions.
 - **Use Clear, Concise Language:** Ensure that the summary is easily understandable, avoiding technical jargon where possible.
 - **Include Actionable Items:** Clearly note any action items or decisions that require follow-up.
+- **Keep it Generic:** Viewers might not have the same context of the Product, so try to present PBIs as though the viewers do not have prior knowledge.

 ### Making the Recording